paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-032-workforce-innovation-and-opportunity.md

 The Higher Education Act of 1965, referred to in subsec. (c)(3)(B)(i)(I), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219.
 Subpart 1 of part A of title IV of the Act is classified generally to subpart 1 (§ 1070a et seq.) of part A of subchapter IV of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

+#### Amendments
+2015—Subsec. (a)(2)(B)(ii).
+Pub.
+L. 114–18 substituted “section 3121(b)(7)” for “section 3121(b)(6)”.

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–18 effective as if included in the Workforce Innovation and Opportunity Act [Pub.
+L. 113–128], see § 2(f) of Pub.
+L. 114–18, set out as a note under [section 3112 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3112).

 #### Effective Date
-Section effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+Section effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as a note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

 <a id="section-3192"></a>